 Under the original rule, every year, covered establishments with 250 or more employees were required to report information from OSHA Forms 300, 300A and 301, and smaller covered establishments were required to submit information only from OSHA Form 300A.
 However, on Jan.
-25, 2019, OSHA issued a new final rule that removed the electronic submission requirements for data from Forms 300 and 301.
-The new final rule does not affect the rule's requirements for establishments to electronically submit data from Form 300A.
+25, 2019, OSHA issued a final rule that removed the electronic submission requirements for data from Forms 300 and 301.
+This final rule does not affect the rule's requirements for establishments to electronically submit data from Form 300A.

-OSHA has implemented a new rule that will go into effect on Jan.
-1, 2024, requiring certain employers in designated high-hazard industries to electronically submit additional injury and illness information than what is currently required.
-Employers do not need to do any additional recordkeeping, as the information asked to be submitted is already required to be documented.; employers will just have to submit more information during electronic reporting.
+Furthermore, on Jan.
+1, 2024, OSHA implemented a new rule requiring certain employers in designated high-hazard industries to electronically submit additional injury and illness information than what is currently required.
+Employers do not need to do any additional recordkeeping, as the information asked to be submitted is already required to be documented.
+Employers just have to submit more information during electronic reporting.